michaellihs/michaellihs.github.io/_posts/2020-05-07-q-and-a-terraform-pipelines.markdown

 **Will you be doomed if state gets somehow lost?
 Can you recover from a state loss?**
 * you should store your state in a high durability place, such as S3
-* not exactly but close enough - [terraform import](https://www.terraform.io/docs/import/index.html) can help
+* you are not exactly doomed, but close enough - [terraform import](https://www.terraform.io/docs/import/index.html) can help
   * Terraform gives the possibility to import existing ressources into a state
-* But there is no import all yet … it is per resource (at least last I checked)
+* But there is no way to import all resources yet, it is per resource (at least last I checked)
 * not every resource can be imported
 * You should take care of import.
 If the provider is implemented badly it won't help you very much
 * you can import existing infrastructure into a state
 * You should backup your state file aswell :-) maybe work with snapshots before/after apply
-* the state in the end is a JSON File.
+* the [state in the end is a JSON File](https://thorsten-hans.com/terraform-state-demystified).
 If everything else fails, things can fixed by editing the file and reuploading it, although this is a recipe for pain

 **Does terraform give a graphical representation of the infra getting created like for e.g cloud formation designer provides?**
-* State described well here.
-Also the graph tool https://thorsten-hans.com/terraform-state-demystified
+* This [blog post](https://thorsten-hans.com/terraform-state-demystified) contains a tool that generates a graph from your Terraform infrastructure

 **What happens if resorces were changed outside terraform?**
 * Terraform will change them back to what is described in the configuration
   * Sometimes this means destroying and re-creating a resource

 **Followup question: What if your state loss happens because a state apply failed and you have an intermediate state?
 When a state apply fails because AWS rejects the request?**
 * terraform usually stores backup file while apply